The Prevent Duty – Training for Leaders

 • An example risk assessment template

-1. Supporting and managing staff
+1. Supporting and leading staff

-identification of vulnerabilities and spotting signs.
+Identification of vulnerabilities and spotting signs.
 Including:

 • Types of Extremism